Watch: President Trump delivers first State of the Union address of his second term

 On economic issues, Trump has been making the case to Americans for months – especially since Democratic wins in November's elections – that he is working to ease the cost of living.

-However, at the same time, he has remained committed to his tariff policy, saying he will impose new ones after the Supreme Court last week declared many of his tariffs unlawful.
-Tariffs have increased prices for businesses and consumers, and a majority of Americans disapprove of his tariff increases, according to a recent Pew Research Center poll.

-Leavitt said Trump has chosen guests to emphasize his economic programs, including a couple who has benefited from the One Big Beautiful Bill Act passed last year, which allows workers to deduct income from tips and overtime from their annual incomes.

-Trump will also be leaning into the administration's ongoing message that former President Joe Biden is to blame for any current cost-of-living problems — Leavitt told Fox that Trump's new policies will address "the affordability crisis that Joe Biden created."
+Trump also leaned into the administration's ongoing message that former president Joe Biden is to blame for any current cost-of-living problems.
 However, more than one year into Trump's second term, this raises the question of how long the administration can blame economic problems on Biden.

-In addition to everyday Americans, Trump has invited the U.S. men's Olympic hockey team, which just days ago won the gold medal in the Winter Olympics.

-Meanwhile, Democratic members of Congress are approaching the speech in different ways.
-Some will not be attending, in protest against the president, while others are bringing survivors of abuse at the hands of sex offender Jeffrey Epstein and his associates.
-An NPR investigation has found that in its release of Epstein investigation materials, the administration has removed documents related to allegations that Trump sexually abused a minor.

 Follow for more coverage: